MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-link-tracking-mechanics.md

 1. The recipient is redirected to the original URL.
 1. The link click interaction is recorded.

 If the recipient previously opted out from tracking, the interaction is generated as anonymous.
 When the recipient has opted out, the interaction doesn't store a customer profile reference.
-The consent for tracking is cached for 24 hours.
-That means the interaction can be stored as non-anonymous although the customer has opted out in the past 24 hours.
+The consent for tracking is cached for 24 hours, meaning the interaction can be stored as non-anonymous although the customer has opted out in the past 24 hours.

 > [!NOTE]
 > All links generated in the [text message channel](real-time-marketing-outbound-text-messaging.md) are shortened, regardless of whether they are replaced with tracking links.